 (A) Residence in the School of Law for no fewer than two terms if a full-time student and no fewer than three terms if a part-time student.
 Except with special permission of the Committee on Graduate Legal Studies, all full-time students in this program must begin their studies in the fall term.

 (B) Completion of 24 term-hours in courses, seminars, or research and writing.
 Of these 24 term-hours, 18 credit hours must be in the taxation area.
-Mandatory courses are Tax Accounting, Taxation and Fiscal Policy.
+Mandatory courses are Tax Accounting, and Taxation and Fiscal Policy.
 Income Tax is also required for any student who did not take it in their J.D. degree, and strongly recommended for all students, even if they did take it as a J.D. student.

 With prior approval of the Committee on Graduate Legal Studies, a student may take four of the required 24 term-hours in graduate programs of Dedman College (SMU's school of humanities and sciences), in Perkins School of Theology, or in the Cox School of Business.
 The student will receive law school credit on completion of all work to the instructor's satisfaction, but the grades will not be computed into the student's law school average.